-With KODiAC, your plaintext is simply not available, by design, from day one, as a fundamental requirement.
-This means legal subpoena of DefiniSec-managed cryptographic keys is insufficient for recipients to access you data: They have to contact you before they can remotely surveil your content.
+With KODiAC, your plaintext is simply not available to the Service Provider - by design, from day one, as a fundamental requirement.
+This means legal subpoena of DefiniSec-managed cryptographic keys is insufficient for recipients to access your data: They have to contact you before they can remotely surveil your content.

-Data backups as a result maintain the most up-to-date information, since content is updated with every stored instance: Host overwrite isn't part of an authenticate KODiAC transaction, so KODiAC Managed Data Archives can be used not only to Restore the latest version of a managed instance, but to repair corruption, sabotage - even Ransomware - with very little effort.
+This also means that data backups maintain the most up-to-date information since content is updated with every stored instance: Host overwrite isn't part of an authenticated KODiAC transaction, so KODiAC Managed Data Archives can be used not only to Restore the latest version of a managed instance, but to repair corruption, sabotage - and yes Ransomware - with very little effort.

 Enumerate Managed Content